Nickelodeon's Biggest Scandals Ever

 The creator of Ren & Stimpy allegedly preyed on young fans

-John Kricfalusi, the man behind the Nickelodeon cult classic cartoon, "The Ren & Stimpy Show," is now linked to serious accusations of predatory behavior.
-He allegedly took advantage of two "Ren & Stimpy" fans in the '90s who were aspiring animators.
+John Kricfalusi, the man behind the Nickelodeon cult classic cartoon, "The Ren & Stimpy Show," has been linked to accusations of predatory behavior.
+He allegedly took advantage of two fans in the 1990s who were aspiring animators.
 Speaking with BuzzFeed News in 2018, the alleged victims, Robyn Byrd and Katie Rice, recalled their unsettling interactions with Kricfalusi when they were only teenagers.

-Rice claims she suffered sexual harassment from Kricfalusi for years.
-Like Byrd, she stared communicating with Kricfalusi in writing as a teen, before becoming his collaborator.
-Although they never had physical sexual contact, Rice claims Kricfalusi repeatedly attempted to cross that line with her.
-"I became a better artist by working for him ...
-I'm not grateful for it.
+Like Byrd, Rice began communicating with Kricfalusi in writing as a teen, before becoming his collaborator.
+Although they never had sexual contact, Rice alleged Kricfalusi repeatedly attempted to cross that line with her.
+"I became a better artist by working for him," she recounted.
+"I'm not grateful for it.
 I wish I hadn't.
-I wish I were a worse artist now and I didn't have all this bullsh*t to deal with."
+I wish I were a worse artist now and I didn't have all this bulls*** to deal with."
+Kricfalusi was no longer at Nickelodeon when Rice and Byrd's made their accusations, but Nickelodeon still declined comment on it to both BuzzFeed and other outlets.

 Nickelodeon's tepid response to the John Kricfalusi scandal

-The Los Angeles Times reported that Nickelodeon fired John Kricfalusi from "Ren & Stimpy" in 1992 due to slow production.
-Kricfalusi later told HuffPost that wasn't true, and that the network simply halted payments to him.
+The Los Angeles Times reported that Nickelodeon fired John Kricfalusi from "The Ren & Stimpy Show" in 1992 due to slow production.
+Kricfalusi later told HuffPost that wasn't true, and the network simply halted payments to him.
 Whatever the case, his tainted legacy remained tied to Nickelodeon.
-It all worsened in 2018 with Bryd and Rice's explosive allegations.
-As of this writing, the network's sole response, has been to let BuzzFeed know that it removed Kricfalusi's portrait from its studio.
+It all worsened in 2018 with those explosive allegations of misconduct against minors.

-Kricfalusi responded directly to Byrd's allegations in the 2020 documentary "Happy Happy Joy Joy: The Ren & Stimpy Story," saying the BuzzFeed piece made him feel "shame and guilt" and like "the lowest creature on Earth."
+Kricfalusi responded directly to Byrd's allegations in the 2020 documentary "Happy Happy Joy Joy: The Ren & Stimpy Story" (via the Daily Beast) saying the BuzzFeed piece made him feel "shame and guilt" and like "the lowest creature on Earth."
 In addition to apologizing, he said that if given the opportunity to talk to Byrd, he would "admit to what [he] shouldn't have done that [he] did do," and tell her that he was not aware that she felt the way she did during their relationship.
 Perhaps most shockingly, he also claimed that he "always had what, ultimately from [his] point of view, were her best interests at heart."

 The Nickelodeon dialogue coach controversy

-Actor Brian Peck, known for his role in "The Return of the Living Dead," worked on several Nickelodeon shows in the late '90s and early 2000s, including making appearances in sketches and working as the dialogue coach on the set of "All That" and "The Amanda Show."
+Actor Brian Peck, known for his role in "The Return of the Living Dead," worked on several Nickelodeon shows in the late 1990s and early 2000s, including making appearances in sketches and working as the dialogue coach on the set of "All That" and "The Amanda Show."
 He was also apparently a vital part of the "All That" boot camp with Dan Schneider.
-According to the Daily Mail, he was convicted of "a lewd act against a child and oral copulation of a person under 16" in 2004 and is now a registered sex offender.
+According to the Daily Mail, he was convicted of "a lewd act against a child and oral copulation of a person under 16" in 2004 and became a registered sex offender.

 The underage victim, who was reportedly a Nickelodeon star at the time, was only named as John Doe in the case "for fear of it having a negative affect on his career."
-Nickelodeon has never made an official statement in response to the controversy, and when the Daily Mail asked Peck directly if "he was sorry to the actor he abused" he responded, "I don't have any comment on it, I really don't."
+Nickelodeon has never made an official statement in response to the controversy, and when the Daily Mail asked Peck directly if "he was sorry to the actor he abused," he responded, "I don't have any comment on it, I really don't."

 A teen pregnancy left Nickelodeon in a tough position